Understand yourself and your options

 The research skills you are developing in your degree can be really useful for your career too!
 Applying the same curious mind, research skills and methods can help you work towards your goal.
 Different careers and courses require different skills and qualities, and possibly specific qualifications, experience and knowledge.
 They also offer different rewards, both personal and financial, so researching careers or courses which interest you is essential to make the best decision for you.

 The best starting point is to read profiles of the types of work that interest you.
-Profiles of occupations can be found on a range of websites including:
+Profiles of occupations and types of jobs can be found on a range of websites including:

 Build on your knowledge by talking to people whose work interests you, and bring your ideas to life.
 Taking part in careers events on campus will enable you to learn about a range of different careers and meet people to find out more about the satisfactions and challenges involved.